PDBeurope/heatmap-component/docs/customization.md

 This method is used to change the zoom state of the heatmap.
 It is always enabled, regardless of the manual zooming settings.
 Returns the zoom state after the requested change (this is not necessarily the same as the requested zoom state, because of the restrictions on zoom scale and translation), or undefined if the heatmap is not rendered yet.

-The properties of the `request` parameter have the same meaning as those returned by `getZoom` but at most one value should be provided to specify each edge (left/right/top/bottom) of the zoomed area (e.g. do not provide `xMin` and `xFirstVisible` at the same time as they would conflict).
-If no value is provided for any of the edges, this edge will be set to the outermost available position (i.e. zoom "from the beginning" / "to the end") – this can be used to fully zoom out horizontally, vertically, or both.
+The properties of the `request` parameter have the same meaning as those returned by `getZoom` but at most one property should be provided to specify each edge (left/right/top/bottom) of the zoomed area (e.g. do not provide `xMin` and `xFirstVisible` at the same time as they would conflict).
+If no property is provided for any of the edges, this edge will be set to the outermost available position (i.e. zoom "from the beginning" / "to the end") – this can be used to fully zoom out horizontally, vertically, or both.
+Interpretation of some properties depends on current alignment settings, in the same way as with `getZoom` (see [`setAlignment`](#setAlignment)).
 Note that `xMin, xMax, yMin, yMax` can only be used if the column/row names are numbers in either increasing or decreasing order.

 ```ts
 zoom(request: Partial<ZoomEventValue<TX, TY>> | undefined): ZoomEventValue<TX, TY> | undefined